 Kids thrive outdoors, and there are many ways your kids can learn more about nature and have fun at the same time.

 1. Learn About the World

 The National Park Trust has developed many at-home learning activities to help kids stuck at home connect with nature and learn more about the world.
 These activities are free and available to download.

 Some activities, such as Buddy Bison’s Frozen Fossil Dig, are suitable for very young children.
 There are also plenty of learning activities to interest older children, such as Communicating Like a Civil War Soldier, which teaches the nonverbal communication strategies soldiers used during the Civil War.

 Many national parks have closed their visitor centers or dramatically reduced rangers’ interaction with the public.
 However, many parks have expanded their Junior Ranger programs to incorporate ways kids can earn badges from home.
 There are currently 10 national parks with downloadable e-books kids can use to learn about their park and complete activities.
 After they mail in their worksheets, they receive a badge in the mail.

 Would your kids like to go on a virtual safari?
 How about peeking into a falcon’s nest?

-There are some amazing nature cams set up by universities and conservatories all over the world, and they can be a fun and educational way for your children to learn about nature.
+There are some fantastic nature cams set up by universities and conservatories all over the world, and they can be a fun and educational way for your children to learn about nature.
 Some live cams to check out are:

 - HD on Tap.
 This website has a collection of feeds from all over the country.
-Here you can watch everything from whales in California to nesting ospreys on a high school roof.
+Here, you can watch everything from whales in California to nesting ospreys on a high school roof.

 Although these nature cams do put your kids in front of a screen, they can also be a powerful learning tool and help spark a lifelong passion for animals and nature.